BCC/CCP police control

 A foreign national may provide the services agreed under the contract concluded between a foreign company and a legal entity with the seat in Montenegro to which the services are rendered.

-The agreed services may be provided by a foreign national who is registered for carrying out business or other activities in another country, under the contract concluded with a legal entity which has a seat in Montenegro (hereinafter: “independent expert”).
+The agreed services may be provided by a foreign national who is registered for carrying out business or other activities in another economy, under the contract concluded with a legal entity which has a seat in Montenegro (hereinafter: “independent expert”).

 The agreed services may be provided by a foreign national who is employed by a foreign company that performs the services in accordance with the contract.